university-gamification/Hackathon-Vibecoding/my-agent-directory/README.md

 ### Agent Configuration

-Your graphs are defined in `src<project-name>weather.graph.ts`.
+Your graphs are defined in `src/<project-name>/weather.graph.ts`.
 The default setup includes:

 - **Weather Graph**: A graph that can forecast the weather in a given location.